The 6 Best Dog Puzzle Toys Australia: Tested & Evaluated 2023

 Choosing the right level of difficulty

-Generally, when you choose a crossword sudoku puzzle to pass your Sunday afternoon, you know the level of difficulty you can handle.
+Generally, when you choose a crossword or Sudoku puzzle to pass your Sunday afternoon, you know the level of difficulty you can handle.
 Too easy and you’ll find the puzzle boring and unsatisfying.
 Too difficult and you’ll probably end up ripping up the puzzle in a frustrated rage.

 Your dog has the same patience for puzzles.
 It has got to match their skill level.